deja-vu-platform/deja-vu/README.md

 Heroku, a popular PaaS:

 - Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
+- `cd` to your app directory
+- Run `git init` to initialize the git repo for your app if you haven't done so already
+- Run `git commit` to commit your source files.
+Note: don't commit the node_modules folder or the .dv cache folder
 - Run `heroku create myapp` to create a new heroku app.
 (Replace `myapp` with the name of your app)
-- Run `heroku addons:create mongolab` to provision a MongoDB instance
+- Run `heroku addons:create mongolab --app myapp` to provision a MongoDB instance.
+  This step might require you to add a credit card to your account for verification purposes.
-- Deploy your changes by running `git push heroku`
+- Deploy your changes by running `git push heroku master`

 Your new changes should be live.
-To deploy new changes, create commits and run `git push heroku` again.
+To deploy new changes, create commits and run `git push heroku master` again.

 ## Contributing